nathancarter/weblurch/doc-src/code-demo-app-plan.md

 generated from the document's meaning.
 The code for this demo app is [here](../app/sidebar-example-solo.litcoffee).

-## Explaining forms

- * Choosing any code form from one of the hierarchical toolbar dropdowns, while the cursor is zero-width (no selection) inserts boilerplate code at the at the cursor point.
-Otherwise, just wrap the selection in the chosen code form, as you do now.

 ## Right pane niceties

  * Add a link for copying all the code to the clipboard.
 (Perhaps this